HuttleyLab/enuproject/README.rst

 Initial Setup
 *************

-``ENU_project.yml`` file assists with initial settings, it set up all required dependencies to run scripts in this repository.

-Running the following commande to create a new environment named `mclass` using conda, and to install all required dependencies. (please make sure the latest version of conda is installed.)
+``ENU_project.yml`` file assists with setting up a virtual environment named ``mclass`` with all required dependencies installed within this virtual environment.
+Running the following commande to create the `mclass` environment using conda (please make sure the latest version of conda is installed).

 `conda env create -f ENU_project.yml`